 What is a Vertical Datum?
 A vertical datum is a set of constants that defines a system for comparing elevations.
 If someone were to measure to measure the height of the ground you are standing on, they would need a point of reference, or a zero (0.0) point, to measure from.
 But where is that zero point?
 A vertical datum establishes a consistent zero point so elevations can be compared with one another even if the elevation measurements are taken by different people at different times or in different parts of the state.

-When is the Vertical Datum Changing?
+When did the Vertical Datum Change?
 Elevations in NAVD 88 for floodplain management and flood insurance purposes (e.g., elevation certificates) in Broward County should be used as of August 18, 2014, the effective date of the current flood maps.
-In preparation for that change, Environmental Engineering and Licensing began requiring the new datum for surveys and plans submitted with applications beginning on January 30, 2011.
+In preparation for that change, Environmental Engineering and Permitting Division began requiring the new datum for surveys and plans submitted with applications beginning on January 30, 2011.

 Who is Impacted by the Vertical Datum Change?
 The change in vertical datum affects all those using FIRMs or submitting applications for building permits or environmental licenses in Broward County, including engineers, surveyors, developers, homeowners, lenders, insurance agents, realtors and floodplain administrators, especially when comparing elevation data on the new FIRMs, produced using NAVD 88, with data on older FIRMs produced using NGVD 29.